-Low-dose extrapolation
+Low-dose extrapolation.
 The mode of action is a key consideration in determining how risks should be estimated for low-dose exposure.
 The in vitro and in vivo genotoxicity data suggest that mutagenicity is the most plausible mode of action, although key mutagenic events in the development of liver or lung tumors have not been identified.
-No data are available that provide an adequate rationale for choosing a nonlinear dose response in the low-dose region.
-Because a mutagenic mode of action is most plausible, a linear-low-dose extrapolation approach was used to estimate OSFs and IURs.
+Because it was concluded that dichloromethane acts through a mutagenic mode of action, a linear-low-dose extrapolation approach was used to estimate OSFs and IURs.